andrewdotn/django-boilerplate/README.md

   - A `website-run` user

-    DB and media files created by the container will be owned by this user.
+    Database and media files created by the container will be owned by this user.

-  - A `website-data` group which allows other users on the host to easily read and write files.
+  - A `website-data` group which allows other users on the host to inspect database and media files.

-    Set this up with something like
+For the data group ID, you can use the default somewhat-randomly selected one, 65942, or enter your own `DATA_GID` in the required places in `docker-compose.yml`.
+Either way, you will probably want to create a group entry on the host for the group ID so that `ls -l` shows the group owner:

-        $ sudo groupadd --gid 65942 website-data
+        sudo groupadd --gid 65942 website-data
-        $ sudo usermod -aG website-data $LOGNAME
+        sudo usermod -aG website-data $LOGNAME
-        $ sg website-data -c 'for D in db media;
-            do chgrp website-data "${D}" && chmod g+srwx "${D}";
-          done'

-Because `Dockerfile` syntax requires `ARG`s to be specified in each `FROM` block, the defaults are repeated many times there.
-However you can also override them in `docker-compose.yml` by changing them in two places.

 ### Ports used